Quantum Cloning Machines and the Applications: Quantum cloning for continuous variable systems

 \subsection{Optimal Gaussian $N\rightarrow M$ QCM}

 Now we continue to study the case of $N\rightarrow M$ Gaussian cloning, this time we shall again use linear amplifier to achieve the transformation.
 Due to the relation of extra variance and gain from (\ref{variancegainrelation}), we need to make $G$ as low as possible in order to reach the optimal limit of $\sigma_{N,M}^2$.
-The cloning procedure is as follows: (i)concentrate the $N$ input modes to one single mode, which is then amplified. (ii) distribute the concentrated mode symmetrically among the $M$ output modes.
+The cloning procedure is as follows: (i) concentrate the $N$ input modes to one single mode, which is then amplified. (ii) distribute the concentrated mode symmetrically among the $M$ output modes.
 Obviously an easy method to realize the processes is through discrete Fourier transform (DFT), with which we can write out the detailed steps of the cloning procedure.
-Step 1: concentration of the $N$ input modes by a DFT: